lamar-software/house-styles/README.md

 }
 ```

-- Always use brakcet notation to define object properties if possible.
+- Always use dot notation to define object properties if possible.
 ```TypeScript
 obj.field = 'This is good';
 obj['field'] = 'This is not';